Parsons, Kansas: Library

 The first library began as a subscription library in 1904 and was located in city hall.
 Parsons Public Library, a Carnegie library, opened on May 18, 1909.
 A new library opened on April 18, 1977, and the former library has since been renovated to become a visual and performing arts center.

 Industry

 The sale of Katy Industries to Union Pacific, in 1988, eventually saw the loss of scores of railroad jobs and, in effect, severed a major part of Parsons' city history which stretched back to its 1871 incorporation.
 While, in return, the city received a million dollars to help it recover (and so that it would not file lengthy paperwork opposing the sale and thus delaying it), that money is kept in a fund by the city government, which uses the accrued interest on economic development projects.
 The only reminder of the Katy Railroad is now found in the local historical society's museum, the annual Katy Days Festival and of course the tracks, over which trains now speed through Parsons.
 The Kansas Army Ammunition Plant also was down scaled in the 1980s.

+Parsons is home to the Great Plains Industrial Park, built on the site of the former Kansas Army Ammunition Plant.
+The park is home to numerous energy and defense companies, including TP&L, Deep Fission, and Supply Energetics.